 (a) Hastening.
 We hasten the Lord’s return by living holy lives that point people to our holy Father.

-Those who believe that Peter’s prophecies of fiery destruction were fulfilled when the Romans burned Jerusalem have a difficult time explaining this verse.
+Those who insist that Peter’s prophecies of fiery destruction were fulfilled when the Romans burned Jerusalem have a difficult time explaining this verse.
 “New Testament believers hastened the coming of the Lord by crying out to God for justice, and their prayers were answered when the Romans slaughtered the Jews.”
-Such an interpretation is at odds with the evidence (this letter was sent to Christians who lived nowhere near Judea) and a God who is not willing that any should perish (2 Pet.
+Such an interpretation is at odds with the evidence (this letter was sent to Christians who lived nowhere near Judea) and contrary to the heart of a gracious and forgiving God (2 Pet.
 3:9).

 (b) The day of God or the day of the Lord is also known as the day of judgment (see entry for 2 Pet.
 2:9).

 (c) Destroyed by burning; see entry for 2 Peter 3:7.

 (d) Elements; see entry for 2 Peter 3:10.

 But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.

 (a) His promise of new heavens and a new earth (e.g., Is.
 65:17, 66:22, Acts 3:21, Rom.
 8:19–21, Rev. 21:1, 5).